 Session 1 – Setting the Scene

-The keynote will be delivered by Ascelin Gordon – RMIT University
+The keynote was delivered by Ascelin Gordon – RMIT University

-‘Restoration in the context of Offsetting’ .
-Using examples from the restoration of Cumberland Plain Woodland, Ascelin will discuss the uncertainties involved in restoration, and what this could mean in terms of offsetting, multipliers, and the scale required to produce resilient offsetting outcomes.
+‘Restoration in the context of Offsetting’.
+Using examples from the restoration of Cumberland Plain Woodland, Ascelin discussed the uncertainties involved in restoration, and what this could mean in terms of offsetting, multipliers, and the scale required to produce resilient offsetting outcomes.

 - Tein McDonald – Australian Association of Bush Regenerators

 Healthy Seeds – What’s needed?
-The current barriers and future opportunities – This presentation outlines the Healthy Seeds project, confirms the relevance of the Australian Native Seed Industry Survey findings and will explore other issues that need to be addressed.
+The current barriers and future opportunities – This presentation outlined the Healthy Seeds project, confirmed the relevance of the Australian Native Seed Industry Survey findings and explored other issues that need to be addressed.
 From this and an extensive audit of the seed supply chain across NSW it is hoped to establish a Roadmap to assist in outlining how these issues can be addressed to improve the practice and supply of native seed in NSW.

 - Paul Gibson-Roy – Healthy Seeds Reference Group

 Session 2 – Putting theory into practice – Western Sydney example

 - Greg Steenbeeke – Dept Planning Infrastructure Environment

 - Sam Craigie – Greening Australia